JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this project!)
+* Name and partners name(At most teams of 3)
-  * person 1!
-  * person 2!
+  * Team member 1:
+  * Team member 2:
+  * Team member 3:
-* How many hours did it take you to complete this lab?
+* How many hours did it take you to complete this final project?
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * Note it is fair to find some tutorials--but you must cite them!
   *
   *
   *
   * (Optional) What was the most interesting part of the Final Assignment?
-How would you improve this assignment?
+How could the instructor improve the final project?

 ## Description

-An important part of any computer graphics course in my opinion, is having the opportunity to build a project that showcases your creativity and can be used as a portfolio piece for future internship, co-op, and full-time job opportunities.
-We have covered enough OpenGL now that you are ready to design and create a project from scratch.
+An important part of any computer graphics course, in my opinion, is having the opportunity to build a project that you care about.
+The final project in this course showcases your creativity from what you have learned over the semester and can be used as a portfolio piece for future internship, co-op, and full-time job opportunities.
+We have covered enough computer graphics now that you are ready to design and create a project from scratch.

 ## Expectations

 You can work on any idea you want that is within the scope of graphics.
 You may explore areas that we did not cover heavily in class (Animation, particles, different rendering techniques, advanced shaders, etc.).
-Your final project should be on the order of the difficulty beyond the homeworks (You will the rest of the term to work on this project with a partner).
+Your final project should be on the order of the difficulty beyond the homeworks (You have rest of the term to work on this project with a partner).

 ## Project Ideas